kammitama5/kammitama5.github.io/_posts/2018-6-11-Monday-June-11th.md

 ## GSoc and RustReach Day 29, and a Bit of Progress...

 ## I can die happily right now
-- After a meeting with my mentor and his suggestions, I was able to make a function in Haskell to print cleanly to the UI.
+- After a meeting with my mentor, Chris, and his suggestions, I was able to make a function in Haskell to print cleanly to the UI.
+Gabe is flying back from Zurich today, so he gets to spend time with his family.
+  I feel kind of badly taking time away from people, but they've both reminded me that they committed to spend this time with me this summer.
+Anyways...I went...

 ## Specifically from this...